futuretap/FTLinearActivityIndicator/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To open an example project, just call `pod try FTLinearActivityIndicator` on the command line.

 ## Requirements
 Written in Swift 4.
 Should run under any iOS (obviously, the iPhone X requires iOS 11 or higher).